API Management is about much more than just monitoring an API.

 All these capabilities sound great, but at the end of the day, the success of your API initiative depends very much on your ability to get your API in the hands of as many developers as possible.
 So how can you go about building your own developer community?
 Maybe a better question would be, why should you go about building your own developer community when there are already a bunch of communities out there?
 More to the point, what about your partners or other like-minded companies with their own APIs that a developer building an App that uses your API might also use?

-Because we offer EAP as a PaaS platform as well as via on-premise or hybrid models, there will be a ready-made community for EAP customers to connect to, whether they choose to create their own tenant in the EAPaaS platform, or install the product in their own datacenters.
+Because we offer Atmosphere as a SaaS platform as well as via on-premise or hybrid models, there will be a ready-made community for Atmosphere customers to connect to, whether they choose to become a user of the Atmosphere Cloud product, create their own tenant in the SaaS platform, or install the product in their own datacenters.
 Customers will be able to choose how much or little sharing they do with the broader community, depending largely on how ‘Open’ they view their APIs.